ryanrodemoyer/git-evangelism/README.md

         `git push <remote> <new-branch>`
    1. In SCP, open a *pull request* to merge `<new-branch>` in to `<parent-branch>`.
       * If SCP offers an auto-squash feature when closing a pull request, **USE IT!!**
+      * Commits stack on branch with pull requests.
+Add more commits and they appear automagically on your pull request.
+      * Unrelated commits belong on a different branch.
+      * Collaborating on pull requests by reviewing the charges and adding your comments.
 * Pushing and pulling
    * *Push*: Send the local copy of the branch to the remote.
      `git push <remote> <branch>`
    * *Pull*: Retrieve the remote branch and update the local copy.
      `git pull <remote> <branch> --rebase`
-* Collaborating on pull requests.
-* Commits stack on branch with pull requests.
-* Unrelated commits belong on a different branch.
+* Why do we first create our branches in SCP?
+    * There are two main reasons that are advantageous for us to create branches in SCP:
+        1. Our branches are then always created at the tip of the parent branch (this is just a fancy term in Git for the most recent commit on a branch).
+In turn, this keeps us in the habit of always updating our local repository with the commits from the remote.
+        1. Provide visibility to our development organization on the state of what is currently getting worked on and where it is happening.
+Simply looking at the branches view in TFS allows any member of the dev group to look at the currently in-progress work.
+That’s a huge advantage to appreciating and understanding our effort and contributions.

 ## Issues Management
 * Create issues in Source Control Provider.